 - (e) facilitates the use of information of the University of Göttingen Foundation for illegal purposes and - (f) facilitates unauthorised access to personal data and confidential University data. - (3) If there are sufficient factual indications of a violation, the IT employees can take measures - even without the knowledge of the person/persons concerned - that are appropriate for preventing, intercepting or recording the imminent damage as a result of the violation.
-The competent Data Protection Officer, a representative of the respective Staff Council and a representative of the internal auditing department (hereinafter collectively referred to as: parties to be involved) must be consulted before taking action; their consent for the measures to be taken is required before they are implemented.
-The IT staff carrying out the measures informs the following about the course and the result of the measures: - (a) the parties to be involved, - (b) in every case the person concerned, if necessary, the supervisor and other persons; in all cases in coordination with the parties to be involved. - (4) The data collected must be destroyed immediately after the measure has been completed.
+The responsible Data Protection Officer, a representative of the respective Staff Council and a representative of the internal auditing department (hereinafter collectively referred to as: parties to be involved) must be consulted before taking action; their consent for the measures to be taken is required before they are implemented.
+The IT staff carrying out the measures informs the following about the course and the result of the measures: - (a) the parties to be involved, - (b) in every case the person concerned, if necessary, the supervisor and other persons; in all cases in coordination with the parties to be involved. - (4) Any additional data collected as a result of the measure or stored beyond the deletion period must be destroyed immediately after the measure has been completed.
 The parties to be involved must determine that a measure has been completed.